Friday, 5 December 2014

 Preview Here

-Throughout history a reverence for the power and meaning of dreams has shaped civilisations.
-They provide us with a potent awareness of ourselves and our bearing in the world.
+Throughout history, a reverence for the power and meaning of dreams has shaped civilisations.
+Dreams provide us with a potent awareness of ourselves and our place in the world.

-How Shall I Get Elephants to Stay is an account of my own vivid dreams, illustrated and embodied by my photographs, paintings and sculptures.
-The title itself is from a vivid dream which showed me writing this book.
-It is my testimony to the beauty, wonder and mystery of the inner and outer natural worlds.
+How Shall I Get Elephants to Stay is an account of my own vivid dreams, illustrated and embodied by my photographs, paintings, and sculptures.
+The title itself is from a vivid dream that showed me writing this book.
+It is my testimony to the beauty, wonder, and mystery of the natural world, both within and around us.

-In this book the nature and landscape photographs are incidental, nothing is staged.
-Many of the photographs were taken on my phone as the moment requires.
-I'm fascinated by the way dreams and waking life can often overlap.
-Uncannily, offering a timely metaphor to underline a message sent by the subconscious.
-Bringing this nocturnal awareness into the daylight helps me to strengthen an alliance with my environment, to discover my bearing in the world and to perceive subtleties of seemingly reciprocal influence.
+In this book, the nature and landscape photographs are incidental; nothing is staged.
+Many of the photographs were taken on my phone as the moment required.
+I'm fascinated by the way dreams and waking life often overlap, uncannily offering a timely metaphor to underline a message sent by the subconscious.
+Bringing this nocturnal awareness into daylight helps me strengthen an alliance with my environment, discover my bearing in the world, and perceive subtleties of seemingly reciprocal influence.

 Worldly Possessions – a song beginning with water and ending with flesh.